-- 3.1 The CFSP sponsorship (membership) fees are \$35,000 per year for the first five years and will be used to support Center research. - 3.2 A Company, Corporation, or Organization may support the Center with two or more sponsorships at \$30,000 for each additional sponsorship. - 3.3 A participating university that receives and uses sponsorship (membership) fees will provide a 25% cost share match in connection with the sponsor's cash fees to support Center research in accordance with the requirements of the National Science Foundation I/UCRC Program Solicitation NSF01116. - 3.4 An "In-Kind" sponsorship (membership) is possible upon approval by the Center Director, all University Site Directors, and two thirds of the IAB.
-A member Organization that provides "In-Kind" membership fees in lieu of cash payments will provide a listing of categorized items to be considered as its "In-Kind" support for approval. - 3.5 All Sponsors (members) will sign the same Membership Agreement unless otherwise approved by the Center Director, all University Site Directors, and two thirds of the representatives of the IAB.
+- 3.1 The CFSP sponsorship (membership) fees are currently a minimum of \$35,000 per year and will be used to support Center research.
+The CFSP sponsorship fees may be adjusted with the approval of the IAB and the participating Universities in accordance with article 1.2. - 3.2 A Company, Corporation, or Organization may support the Center with two or more sponsorships at a minimum of \$30,000 for each additional sponsorship, subject to limits on memberships and votes per sponsor at a site that may be listed in the NSF solicitation under which the site has been granted. - 3.3 A sponsor may support the center with fees above the base sponsorship fees but below the additional sponsorship fees in order to advance the research at the center.
+Such fees will be considered as membership fees for cost share matching purposes, but will not provide an additional sponsorship. - 3.4 A participating university that receives and uses sponsorship (membership) fees will provide a cost share match for the sponsor's cash fees to support Center research in accordance with the cost share requirements of the National Science Foundation I/UCRC Program Solicitation under which the site has been granted. - 3.5 Subject to limitations in the NSF I/UCRC Program Solicitation under which the site has been granted, a sponsorship (membership) may be partially or completely "In-Kind" upon approval by the Center Director, all University Site Directors, and two thirds of the IAB.
+A member Organization that provides "In-Kind" membership fees in lieu of cash payments will provide a listing of categorized items to be considered as its "In-Kind" support for approval.

+3.6 All Sponsors (members) will sign the same Membership Agreement.